zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 sessions, sets of media streams can be structured for efficient processing or identification.
-Thus the question for any RTP application designer is how to best use the RTP session, the SSRC and the payload type to meet the application's needs.
+Thus the question for any RTP application designer is how to best use the RTP session, the SSRC and the payload type to meet the application\'s needs.

 There have been increased interest in more advanced usage of RTP, for example, multiple streams can occur when a single endpoint have